zacharycompton/zacharycompton.github.io/_pages/markdown.md

   - /markdown.html
 ---

+## Tips
+-If you're copying pages, creating new pages, ensure that your front matter code doesn't have overlaping permalinks, otherwise the page that gets batched last (alphabetically) will take the permalink.
+-Markdown tables can be very touchy.
+Make sure you have space between them and other content, and you don't have odd symbols like colons preceding them, or they might not build properly.
+-Don't forget to put a space in your headers # Title, not #Title.
+-Visit the 'actions' tab of the repository on github to watch the gitpages batching process.
+If you send two quick pushes before the first can batch, it will cancel the first batch, and restart it as one big update.

 ## Editing the Site
 I suggest cloning the site into a dropbox folder and editing the site with notepad++ <a href="https://notepad-plus-plus.org/downloads/" target="_blank">Notepad++ Version Page</a>